Nitr4m12/UltimateBotWConverter/README.md

-**PSA**: BCML's latest update has broken compatibility with this script.
-Please install version 3.8.0 if you want to make use of it.
-This can be done using `pip install bcml==3.8.0`

 # Ultimate BotW Converter
 A script combining various sources to convert BotW WiiU mods for the Switch version of the game